 Before You Shop for Independent Health Insurance

 When you shop for health insurance, it is important to remember the requirements set up by the Affordable Care Act (ACA).
 There are specific benefits that the policy must offer to qualify.
 To ensure you get a policy that offers the essential health benefits required by the ACA, purchase a plan through your state's Health Insurance Marketplace.
 While there was a federal tax penalty for not having health insurance, that penalty is no longer in place.

 To enroll in a Marketplace plan, you must live in the U.S., be a U.S. citizen or national, not be incarcerated, and not on Medicare.

-Open enrollment for ACA Marketplace plans starting Jan.
-1, 2021 ended in December.
-But in response to the COVID-19 pandemic, the Biden Administration announced a special enrollment period to run from Feb.
-15, 2021 to May 15, 2021.
+Open enrollment for ACA Marketplace plans starting January 1, 2021, ended in December.
+But in response to the COVID-19 pandemic, the Biden Administration announced a special enrollment period to run from February 15, 2021, through May 15, 2021.
 You are also entitled to a special enrollment if you have a significant life change, like getting married, having or adopting a child, or losing your health insurance through work.

 Shop Online for Private Health Insurance